davidjbuchanan/MS4-LiveStrong/README.md

 8. Verify superuser
     - open the heroku app and goto the /admin url
-    - goto *accounts* and click on your address (the one you entered when you created the superuser from your IDE's cli) and clich *Primary* and *Verified*.
+    - goto *Accounts* app. and click on your address (the one you entered when you created the superuser from your IDE's cli) and click *Primary* and *Verified*.
+If it is not there you should create it now.
+You are user number 1.

 At this point you should be able to login to the app website and have full superuser access.

-9. Add Stripe keys to the config vars section in your Heroku app.
-Goto the 'settings' tab and add:
-    - STRIPE_PUBLIC_KEY
-    - STRIPE_SECRET_KEY
-    - you can get the values for these from your Stripe account.
-Goto the 'Developers' section and look on 'API keys'.
-Alternatively get them from wherever you stored them for local deployment as they are the same keys.

-10. Add a Stripe webhook endpoint and generate a Signing secret for the Heroku deployed site.
+9. Add a Stripe webhook endpoint and generate a 'Signing secret' for the Heroku deployed site.
 Remember previous webhooks would have been for the local site only.
     - Goto the 'Developers' section:
         - Click 'Webhooks' then 'Add endpoint'
         - Enter Endpoint URL: e.g. 'https://live-strong.herokuapp.com/checkout/wh/'
         - Select 'receive all events' and then click 'Add Endpoint'
-        - collect the 'Signing secret' and add it to the config. vars. (as you did previously in the section above) under a name of STRIPE_WH_SECRET.
+        - collect the 'Signing secret' and add it to the config. vars. (as you did previously in the section above) under a name of 'STRIPE_WH_SECRET'.
 Note: this will be a different key to the one used in the local site.

 The site is now deployed and anyone on the internet can browse products, create a profile, and even check out using a test credit card number.
 If a user makes a purchase there order is created in the django admin.
 And if they authenticate their login their order will be attached to their profile and displayed in their order history.